VimalRajSgit/isro_chatbot_Rag/README.md

 python3 -m venv venv
 source venv/bin/activate
 4. Install Dependencies
+(Note: You will need to create a requirements.txt file from the imports in the Python scripts.)

 Bash

 pip install -r requirements.txt
-(Note: You will need to create a requirements.txt file from the imports in the Python scripts.)

 5. Set Up Environment Variables
 Create a file named .env in the root directory and add your API keys.
-You can get them from the respective websites.

 GROQ_API_KEY="gsk_YourGroqApiKey"
 NASA_API_KEY="YourNasaApiKey" # Or leave as DEMO_KEY, but it's rate-limited